Skip to main content

 • Keeping up with your normal activities as much as possible.

 • Improving posture.
-Your therapist will help you adjust your posture so your body can work at optimal efficiency to reduce joint stress and help to reduce your symptoms.
+Your therapist will help you adjust your posture so your body can work at optimal efficiency to reduce joint stress and help reduce your symptoms.

 • Introducing meditation, relaxation, and imagery exercises to help reduce stress and muscle tension.